tenzir/tenzir/web/docs/about/use-cases/data-aging.md

    retention periods while working with high-volume telemetry.

 :::tip Key Benefits
-In summary, VAST's data aging capabilities have the following benefits:
+In summary, Tenzir's data aging capabilities have the following benefits:

-- **Easy Compliance**: VAST makes it easy to implement and share compliance policies.
+- **Easy Compliance**: Tenzir makes it easy to implement and share compliance policies.
 The configuration of temporal compaction is a human-readable file that clearly states what happens with the data at what age.

-- **Gradual Event Decay**: instead of deleting old data as a whole, VAST offers an incremental approach to reduce size and information content of events.
+- **Gradual Event Decay**: instead of deleting old data as a whole, Tenzir offers an incremental approach to reduce size and information content of events.
 For example, first filter out unneeded fields, then aggregate the smaller events into an event summary, and delete the summary at last.
 Being able to express event decay in this gradual way is the Goldilocks approach of managing utility of security telemetry.

 - **Dynamic Aging**: When only considering age as input for deleting old data, high-volume data source also dictate the retention span for low-volume event streams, because they can consume orders of magnitude more space.
-VAST's weighted aging makes it possible to define a *relative* importance of events to each other.
+Tenzir's weighted aging makes it possible to define a *relative* importance of events to each other.
 By assigning higher age weights to low-volume-but-important data sources (e.g., alerts), we can selectively increase their retention span.